Preparing for Greater Tax Transparency | Brunswick Group

-The international tax landscape has deeply changed over the past few years.
-A global minimum tax of 15% was agreed to in 2023 and will take effect in 2024.
+The international tax landscape has changed profoundly over the past few years.
+A global minimum tax of 15% was agreed upon in 2023 and will take effect this year.
 Tax planning by multinational enterprises (MNEs) is under scrutiny from tax administrations, governments and civil society at large, and tax scandals still regularly make headlines.

-In that context, the EU has decided to increase public pressure on large MNEs and has adopted rules obliging them to disclose their tax affairs publicly as of 2025 for their 2024 accounts.
-Australia recently released an even bolder proposal, which would go far beyond EU country-by-country reporting (CbCR) in terms of mandatory disclosure.
-The US Financial Accounting Standards Board (FASB) presented a proposal for an Accounting Standards Update that would also introduce a public CbCR.
-Nongovernment organizations (NGOs), journalists and investors are looking ahead to the publication of these CbCR reports, which entail massive reputational risks for in-scope companies.
+In that context, the EU has decided to increase public pressure on large MNEs and has adopted rules obliging them to disclose their tax affairs publicly as of 2025 for their 2024 accounts through country-by-country reporting (CbCR).
+Australia recently released an updated version of its own CbCR proposal.
+In 2023, the US Financial Accounting Standards Board (FASB) issued an Accounting Standards Update that also introduces a form of public CbCR.
+Nongovernmental organizations (NGOs), journalists and investors are looking ahead to the publication of these CbCR reports, which entail massive reputational risks for in-scope companies.
 This note explains these new regimes and their consequences for companies.

 The EU’s country-by-country reporting rules in short

-Following an agreement by G-20 countries, companies exceeding 750 million euros (795m USD) in revenue are currently obliged to report their country-by-country operations to tax administrations.
-Now, the EU has adopted rules to make this information public for EU operations.
+Following an agreement by G20 countries, companies exceeding 750 million euros (795 million USD) in annual revenue are currently obliged to report their country-by-country operations to tax administrations.
+Now, the EU has adopted rules to make this information public for operations in the region.

 Most large multinationals will likely fall in the scope of these rules, based on these conditions:

-1. the company’s consolidated global net turnover exceeds 750 million euros;
+1. the company’s consolidated global net turnover exceeds 750 million euros a year;

-2. the company has a headquarters or a subsidiary in the EU;
+2. the company has headquarters or a subsidiary in the EU;

 3. if the company’s HQ is outside of Europe, the subsidiary meets two of these three criteria: